Eritrea: Human rights

 In June 2016, a 500-page United Nations Human Rights Council report accused the Eritrean government of extrajudicial executions, torture, indefinitely prolonged national service (6.5 years on average), and forced labour, and it indicated that among state officials, sexual harassment, rape, and sexual servitude practices are widespread.
 Barbara Lochbihler of the European Parliament Subcommittee on Human Rights said the report detailed 'very serious human rights violations', and asserted that EU funding for development would not continue as at present without change in Eritrea.
 The Eritrean Foreign Ministry responded by describing the commission's report as being "wild allegations" that were "totally unfounded and devoid of all merit".
 Representatives of the United States and China disputed the report's language and accuracy.

-All Eritreans aged between 18 and 40 years must complete a mandatory national service, which includes military service.
+All Eritreans between 18 and 40 years of age must complete mandatory national service, which includes military service.
 This requirement was implemented after Eritrea gained independence from Ethiopia, as a means to protect Eritrea's sovereignty, to instill national pride, and to create a disciplined populace.
 Eritrea's national service requires long, indefinite conscription (6.5 years on average), which some Eritreans leave the country to avoid.

 In an attempt at reform, Eritrean government officials and NGO representatives in 2006 participated in many public meetings and dialogues.
 In these sessions, they answered questions as fundamental as, "What are human rights?", "Who determines what are human rights?", and "What should take precedence, human or communal rights?".

 In 2007, the Eritrean government banned female genital mutilation.
-In Regional Assemblies and religious circles, Eritreans themselves speak out continuously against the use of female circumcision.
-They cite health concerns and individual freedom as being of primary concern when they say this.
+In Regional Assemblies and religious circles, Eritreans speak out continuously against the use of female circumcision, citing health concerns and individual freedom as primary concerns.
 Furthermore, they implore rural peoples to cast away this ancient cultural practice.